RealLangdonAlger/A1111-Vision-Prompt-Ext/README.md

 - Select **Multi-Image Mode**:
   - **Stitch**: Faster, cheaper.
 Images are combined horizontally and sent in one API call.
   - **Merge Multicall**: Better quality.
 Each image gets its own API call, then a final text-only call merges the results.
+- Toggle **Text-Only Mode** to generate prompt content from the system prompt alone (no images needed)
-- Upload up to 3 images per slot
+- Upload up to 3 images per slot (ignored in Text-Only Mode)
 - Select a preset or write a custom system prompt
 - Use prompt placeholders to include parts of your main prompt or negative prompt
 - Adjust the weight slider